microsoft/language-server-protocol/_specifications/lsp/3.18/types/textEdit.md

 interface TextEdit {
 	/**
 	 * The range of the text document to be manipulated.
 To insert
-	 * text into a document create a range where start === end.
+	 * text into a document, create a range where start === end.
 	 */
 	range: Range;

 	/**
 	 * The string to be inserted.
-For delete operations use an
+For delete operations, use an
 	 * empty string.
 	 */
 	newText: string;
 }
 ```
-Since 3.16.0 there is also the concept of an annotated text edit which supports to add an annotation to a text edit.
+Since 3.16.0 there is also the concept of an annotated text edit which supports adding an annotation to a text edit.
 The annotation can add information describing the change to the text edit.

 <div class="anchorHolder"><a href="#changeAnnotation" name="changeAnnotation" class="linkableAnchor"></a></div>